jokir1/codeReport/README.md

 This is for creating pdf behavior code reports for students

 Given a .csv file with course rosters of student names, this automates the entry of students into a printable output html file.

+Must have reportlab installed.
+Use pip install reportlab